sstaub/Timer/README.md

 ## Example

-Complete example.
-Here we created one timer, you can run it and get the result in the Serial monitor.
+Complete example: Here we created one timer, you can run it and get the result in the Serial monitor.

 ```
 #include "Timer.h"